 The restrictive component of weight loss surgery works by filling a small gastric pouch with food that sends a signal to your brain that you are full and to stop eating.
 If you drink liquid with your meals, it will flush the solid food out of your pouch and will decrease the success.
 For best success, you should stop drinking 30 minutes before you eat and not drink for one hour after you eat.

 Not at all for the first six weeks.
-They can cause slippage of the LAP-BAND and leaks in gastric bypass and sleeve patients.
+They can cause leaks in gastric bypass and sleeve patients.
 After six weeks, they can cause a lot of crampy gas pains, but are less harmful to the surgery.
 If you let them go flat, you can drink soft drinks.

 Symptoms of vitamin deficiency can include anemia, neurological alterations, skin changes, and other metabolic abnormalities.
 These are difficulty to diagnose and may take time to correct.
 The best way to treat vitamin deficiencies is to prevent them.
 Vitamins, calcium, and iron supplements should be taken for life after weight loss surgery.
 This is particularly important after gastric bypass.
 We suggest specially formulated vitamins for surgery patients.